 The net carbs of bananas are much higher than that of watermelon.
 Bananas contain nearly three times more carbs than watermelon.

-It is important to talk about the fiber content of each fruit.
-Bananas are 6.5 times richer in fibers than watermelon.
-This has significant characteristics when it comes to gastrointestinal health and wellbeing.
+It is essential to talk about the fiber content of each fruit.
+Bananas are 6.5 times richer in fiber than watermelons, containing 2.6mg of fiber per 100g, while watermelons contain only 0.4mg of fiber.

 The total amount of protein is not of high significance.